chrisy/freertos-test/INSTALL.md

 Dependencies
 ------------

+This project uses the ARM GCC toolchain with the Embedded ABI.
+It also makes use of the `newlib` embedded standard library.

 On Ubuntu or Debian Linux the build requirements can be met with:

     sudo apt-get install -y make autoconf automake libtool \